We help you make investments that matter. Here are the details.

 Green bonds specifically raise funds for projects or initiatives that offer environmental benefits.
 A government green bond for example may be used to finance the expansion of public transit.

-CoPower Green Bonds raise funds to support the development of community-scale clean energy and energy efficiency projects across North America.
+CoPower Green Bonds raise funds to support the development of small to mid-sized clean energy and energy efficiency projects primarily across Canada.

 Investing with CoPower